 A wide-range of cancer-related materials are available through the Center's library.
 Subjects range from state-of-the-art treatments for specific cancers to complementary and alternative therapies that address a holistic approach to healing and wellness.

 For your convenience, materials may be checked out for use at home.
-Computer searches can be conducted on site as well, with guidance offered from our trained library volunteers.
-Our volunteers can help you navigate through a wealth of information on the Internet, so you do not feel overwhelmed or confused by unreliable sources of information.
+Computer searches can be conducted on site as well.

 Mount Nittany Medical Center

 American Cancer Society Programs

 These programs are offered in the State College community throughout the year.

 - Reach to Recovery